 As the concept of expertise becomes broader and more complicated, younger consumers are looking to different sources for financial advice.
 In fact, young people tend to trust their parents for advice more than banks, online resources and friends.

-This shift may indicate that this group is increasingly cautious about putting their trust in institutions, including advisors, preferring instead to gather their own information.
+This shift may indicate that this group is increasingly cautious about putting their trust in institutions, including financial professionals, preferring instead to gather their own information.
 Maybe they go to their parents because they’re seeking reassurance and support, or maybe sitting down with a financial professional seems out of reach.
 Whatever the reason, education and advice designed to act in loco parentis are worth exploring.

 Good Debt vs. Bad Debt